 What’s the most interesting thing you’ve read or seen this week?

-I have been juggling been three books – “You are a Badass”, “Blink” and “Becoming by Michelle Obama”.
+I have been juggling been three books – “You Are a Badass”, “Blink” and “Becoming by Michelle Obama”.

 One of my favorites: “You are perfect.
 To think anything less is as pointless as a river thinking that it’s got too many curves or that it moves too slowly or that its rapids are too rapid.
 Says who?
-You’re on a journey with no defined beginning, middle or end.
+You’re on a journey with no defined beginning, middle, or end.
 There are no wrong twists and turns.
 There is just being.
 And your job is to be as you as you can be.
 This is why you’re here.
 To shy away from who you truly are would leave the world you-less.
 You are the only you there is and ever will be.
 I repeat, you are the only you there is and ever will be.
 Do not deny the world its one and only chance to bask in your brilliance.”

-What would you like remembered about you?
+What would you like to remember about you?

 I want to be remembered as an explorer, an achiever, a versatile person who cannot be put in a box!